gaeldumon/shaders/README.md

-# My procedural rendered drawings
+# My procedural drawings
-I'm learning fragment shaders and this is where I put them.
+I'm learning fragment shaders and this is where I share them.

 I use the glsl-canvas extension in vscode to visualize my shaders.